 My journey abroad is about to start.
 I hope you will join me on yet another exciting and career-defining moment as I travel abroad by myself to Spain.
 My passion for teaching others the English language is one that I never thought I would have in a million years.
 Since my Puerto Rico visit, I have taught English in eight public schools, I have taught all ages, and I have even taught in Medellin, Colombia.
 Right now, I can happily say, I am the teacher to ten wonderfully bright amazing students at Florida Agricultural and Mechanical University.
 They are from Mexico City, Mexico.
 The irony of it all is that the last place my grandfather traveled to and lived in was Mexico City before being diagnosed with cancer.

-This blog post is dedicated to my incredible and generous grandfather, Fernando E. Colon.
+This article is dedicated to my incredible and generous grandfather, Fernando E. Colon.
 May he forever be remembered as a man who gave his family everything he had with love and dedication.
 I look forward to hearing from you and discovering your many journeys and adventures.